-Are you unemployed or low-income?
+Are you unemployed or under-employed?
 Have you been laid off or received a notice of lay-off?
-If so, you might be eligible for a government grant that can really help you get trained, certified and placed in your new job.
-There is no cost to you.
-Let’s see if you are eligible!
+If so, you might be eligible for a grant that can really help you get trained, certified and placed in your new job.
+There is no out-of-pocket for you.
+Let’s see if you qualify!

-According to the Bureau of Labor Statistics, employment of Security Analysts is projected to grow by 37 percent between 2012 and 2022, which is much greater than average.
+According to the Bureau of Labor Statistics, employment of Security Analysts is projected to grow by 37 percent between 2012 and 2022, which is much faster than average.
 Cyberseek.org’s supply and demand heat map shows over 700,000 job openings across the United States.
-Some markets are stronger than others.
-The Tampa/Clearwater/St. Petersburg job market pays well, because it has over 10,000 job opening and the amount of qualified workers is very small.
-The cyber-crime epidemic is expected to triple the number of open positions over the next 5 years.
-Employers desperately need employees who are certified in Security+, CISSP, Certified Security Analyst (CySA), Certified Ethical Hacker (CEH) and Cisco CCNA Security
+Some markets are hotter than others.
+The Tampa/Clearwater/St. Petersburg job market pays well, because it has over 10,000 job opening and the number of qualified workers is very low.
+The cyber-crime epidemic is expected to triple the number of open positions over the next five years.
+Employers badly need employees who are certified in Security+, CISSP, Certified Security Analyst (CySA), Certified Ethical Hacker (CEH) and Cisco CCNA Security

-If you have prior management experience, one of the strongest job opportunities is in project management.
-In the Tampa/St. Petersburg job market the demand is especially strong for project managers and pays quite well.
-The Project Management Professional (PMP) is the most sought after credential for this field.
+If you have management experience, one of the hottest job opportunities is in project management.
+In the Tampa/St. Petersburg job market the demand is especially high for project managers and pays quite well.
+The Project Management Professional (PMP) is the most sought after certification for this field.
 Forbes magazine consistently ranks this certification in the top 5 each year.
 Other certifications in this field include ITIL, PMI-Agile, and Scrum Master

-Responsible administrative assistants perform a variety of administrative jobs and clerical tasks.
-Duties include providing assistance to managers and employees, assisting in daily office needs and managing the company’s general administrative duties.
-The more qualified administrative assistants can make a surprisingly good income if they have the necessary abilities.
+Responsible administrative assistants perform several administrative jobs and clerical tasks.
+Duties include providing help to managers and employees, assisting in daily office needs and managing the company’s general administrative duties.
+The more skilled administrative assistants can make a surprisingly good income if they have the necessary abilities.
 Certifications like Microsoft Office Specialist (MOS) and QuickBooks can really help to move up in this career.

 Instead of having us talk about ourselves, why don’t we see what our clients have to say.

 It is called the Workforce Innovation and Opportunity Act (WIOA). it is a jobs program.
-It provides free training grants to assist workers get trained, certified and placed in high demand fields such as IT, cyber-security, business intelligence, project management and more.
-The idea is that there are fields in which there are not enough qualified workers and there are declining fields in which there are too many people.
-The Workforce Innovation and Opportunity Act (WIOA) tries to fix this problem by providing free funding for job training in high demand fields to those who qualify for this grant.
-This training is intended to make your skills marketable so you can get hired and get back into the workforce.
+WIOA provides no cost training grants to assist workers get trained, certified and placed in big demand fields such as information technology, cyber-security, business intelligence, project management and more.
+The idea is that there are careers in which there are not enough qualified workers and there are declining fields in which there are too many people.
+The Workforce Innovation and Opportunity Act (WIOA) addresses this issue by providing no cost funding for career training in big demand fields to those who are eligible for this grant.
+This training is intended to make your skills marketable so you can get a job and get back into the workforce.
 This is a grant, not a loan.
-If you are eligible, everything is included, even the exam.
+If you qualify, everything is included, even the exam.
 The amounts vary by county but can be as high as $10,000 depending where you live.

-This is a jobs program so you must choose something where there is a high likelihood of employment.
+This is a jobs program so you must select something where there is a high expectation of gainingemployment.
 Each county has a regionally targeted occupations list (RTOL) to choose from.
-They want to make sure you select a career that is in high demand.
-For each authorized career, there will be authorized training programs to choose from.
+They want to make sure you select an occupation that is in high demand.
+For each approved career, there will be approved training programs to choose from.

-The three most common categories are: Dislocated Worker, Adult Low Income and Youth (18 -25).
-If you have been laid off (or your position was eliminated or you were let go because of a reduction in force) from your last job, terminated, received a layoff notice or are a military spouse you could qualify as a Dislocated worker.
-If you are on Food Stamps or government assistance, or have low income based on last 6 month’s earnings and family size, then you could qualify under Adult Low Income.
-For youths age 18-24, you might qualify if you are not currently in school.
+The 3 most prevalent classes are: Dislocated Worker, Adult Low Income and Youth (18 -25).
+If you were laid off (or your position was eliminated or you were let go because of a reduction in force) from your last job, terminated, received a layoff notice or are a military spouse you might be eligible as a Dislocated worker.
+If you are on Food Stamps or government assistance, or have low income based on what you have earned the last six months and family size, then you could be eligible under Adult Low Income.
+For youths age 18-24, you might be eligible if you are not enrolled in school.
 You must also be found to be “suitable.”
-This is not an entitlement.
-The process is arduous so it is best to consult with us beforehand to see if you are eligible.
+This is not an automatic approval.
+The process is perplexing so it is best to discuss this with us beforehand to see if you qualify.

-You need to select a program that can be finished in a short period of time that will raise your marketability enough to help get you placed.
-We look at the best ways to take advantage of your experience to add a certification that will make you attractive to employers and easier to place.
-Some occupations are ideal for this: cyber-security, information technology, project management, business analyst, human resources, executive secretaries and administrative assistants etc.
+You want a program that can be completed in a short period of time that will raise your marketability enough to help get you placed.
+We look at the best ways to use your work history to add a certification that will make you attractive to recruiters and easier to place.
+Some career choices are ideal for this: cyber-security, information technology, project management, business analyst, human resources, executive secretaries and administrative assistants etc.

-There is no cost to you if you qualify.
-No reimbursement or any personal expenses.
+There is no charge to you if you are eligible.
+Nothing to pay or any out of pocket expenses.
 This is a grant, not a loan.
 Even the exam(s) are paid for.
 So what is the catch?
 We will be working with an exceptionally bureaucratic government agency.
-The process is confusing.
-Many schools are reluctant to work with WIOA if they can avoid it.
-I highly advise you work with an expert.
+The process is as clear as mud.
+A number of schools are reluctant to work with WIOA if they can avoid it.
+I strongly recommend you consult with an expert.

 Yes!
-The whole purpose of this grant is to help you get back in the workforce.
-We have teamed up with a staffing firm that has devoted a person to work at our facility exclusively with our clients.
-She helps with your resume, cover letter, LinkedIn profile, interview techniques and most importantly, getting your resume in front of hiring managers.
-We work with over 3,000 employers in Central Florida who use us for their training requirements.
-A lot of them recruit from us so we get many job leads that are not available to the general public.
+The whole purpose of this program is to help you get back in the workforce.
+We have partnered with a staffing company that has dedicated a person to work at our location exclusively with our clients.
+She helps with your resume, cover letter, LinkedIn profile, interview preparation and most importantly, getting your information in front of hiring managers.
+We work with over three thousand employers in Central Florida who use us for their training needs.
+A lot of them recruit from us so we get many job leads that are not accessible to the general public.
 Over half the jobs we have helped place people in are not even advertised.

-I have over 20 years’ experience in education.
-I was also laid off from my job several years ago and had difficulty getting employed again because of ageism.
-Thankfully, I got hired again, but this time on the business side.
-Then I learned about the WIOA grant and knew what a godsend this could be for the unemployed or people with a low income.
-Most schools do not like working with it becase of all the bureaucracy.
-The rules vary from one county to the next and are often changing.
-However, I have always been good at dealing with bureaucratic paperwork.
-My experience working in career education gives me an in depth knowledge of the many career options and what it takes to get placed.
-I now specialize in assisting veterans, unemployed (and under-employed) workers who may be eligible for a government grant that will pay for them to get trained, certified and help them get placed in their career and achieve their goals.
-Let’s see what you are eligible for!
+I have over 20 years’ experience in higher education.
+I was also laid off from my position several years ago and struggled to get employed again because of my age.
+Luckily, I got back to work, but this time on the business side.
+Then I discovered the WIOA grant and realized what a boon this could be for the unemployed or people with a low income.
+Many others do not relish working with it becase of all the bureaucracy.
+The processes vary from one county to the next and are frequently changing.
+However, I have always been good at dealing with government bureaucracies.
+My experience working in career education gives me an in depth grasp of the many career options and what it takes to get started.
+I now specialize in assisting veterans, out of work (and under-employed) workers who may be eligible for a government grant that will pay for them to get trained, certified and help them get placed in their field and achieve their goals.
+Let’s see what you qualify for!